oceanprotocol-archive/brizo/README.md

 ## Configuration

 To get configuration settings, Brizo first checks to see if there is a non-empty environment variable named CONFIG_FILE.
 It there is, it will look in a config file at that path.
 Otherwise it will look in a config file named `config.ini`.
 Note that some settings in the config file can be overriden by setting certain environment variables; there are more details below.

 See the [example config.ini file in this repo](config.ini).
 You will see that there are three sections: `[keeper-contracts]`, `[resources]` and `[osmosis]`.

 ### The [keeper-contracts] and [resources] Sections

+The `[keeper-contracts]` section is used to setup connection to the keeper nodes and load keeper-contracts artifacts.
-The `[keeper-contracts]` and `[resources]` sections are used to configure squid-py.
+The `[resources]` sections is used to configure Aquarius and Brizo services.
-Details about how to configure squid-py are in [the squid-py repo](https://github.com/oceanprotocol/squid-py#configuration).

-**You can override the some squid-py-related settings in the config file by setting certain environment variables, such as KEEPER_URL.
-For details, see [the squid-py repo](https://github.com/oceanprotocol/squid-py#configuration).**

-There is a parameter in the resources section called `validate.creator` that is setup false by default, that you have to switch to true in case that you wish to run a private marketplace.

 ### The [osmosis] Section